This article has appeared several times in my timeline recently.

 But that means people need to wake up now.
 Not later, now.

-I would add, having read Yonatan Zunger’s other articles on the subject and now having read the StonekettleStation comments as well;
+I would add the following observations, having read Yonatan Zunger’s other articles on the subject and now having read the StonekettleStation comments as well.

 The issue that minorities will face if we let this sit until Congress acts on their own without our collective feet up their collective asses is why we should get mobile and active now.
 The fact that Trump has always been a thief means that he doesn’t measure success the same way the rest of us would measure it.
 If he leaves office with a fat load of taxpayer money and campaign contributions, he’s back in the black and set for the remainder of his life and his children’s lives.
 People can say whatever they like about him.
 He will know he has won, he has to money to prove it.